ECML-PKDD-2025-anonymous/MAE4DefectDetection/README.md

 # Masked Autoencoder Self Pre-Training for Defect Detection in Microelectronics

-This is a PyTorch implementation of Masked Autoencoders and Vision Transformers for our paper "Masked Autoencoder Self Pre-Training for Defect Detection in Microelectronics".

 ## Overview

-This repository contains the official implementation of our paper, which proposes a Masked Autoencoders (MAE) self pre-training approach to defect detection in microelectronics.
+This repository contains the official pytorch implementation of our paper "Masked Autoencoder Self Pre-Training for Defect Detection in Microelectronics".
+We propse a Masked Autoencoder (MAE) self pre-training framework for defect detection with vision transformer (ViT), and demonstrate that with our framework, ViT can substantially outperform state-of-the-art CNN defect detection models.

 ![Model Architecture](MAE.png)